quriosapien/meliorism/blog/about-kumar-gaurav.md

 ## Okay Kumar, so tell me about yourself

 Alright!
 To start with, you can call me Kumar or Gaurav, both works!
-(Some people go with full name, or initialst too...)
+(Some people go with full name, or initials too...)
 _I am a little too busy in my life to mind any of that..._

 Born and brought up in parts of Central India, studied at [RKVV, Bijuri](https://www.google.com/search?q=RKVV+Bijuri), [KV Baikunthpur](https://www.google.com/search?q=KV+Baikunthpur), and then at [DPS Bhilai](https://www.google.com/search?q=DPS+Bhilai).
 I shifted to and stayed in Delhi before joining [MSRIT (now Ramaiah Institute of Technology) in Bangalore](https://www.msrit.edu/).